18F/ux-guide/_pages/research/make-research-actionable.md

 ### Choosing methods

-Making meaning out of research can involve any number of different [methods[18f design methods]](https://methods.18f.gov).
+Making meaning out of research can involve any number of different [methods [18F design methods]](https://methods.18f.gov).
 The most basic method is writing a summary of what you found.
 Write a brief summary of the data you collected that, when read together with your [research plan]({{ site.baseurl }}/resources/research-plan), documents the research itself: the questions you started with, how you went about answering them, what you learned, and why it matters.
 Aim for true and useful, rather than comprehensive.

 Outside of writing a summary, you should choose your methods based on the desired outputs and outcomes of your research.
 For example:

 {:.list-item--margin-bottom-extra}
-- To build empathy for users and inform future design strategy, you might create a [mental model[18f design methods]](https://methods.18f.gov/decide/mental-modeling/) diagram, by combing through transcripts looking for reasonings, reactions, and guiding principles
+- To build empathy for users and inform future design strategy, you might create a [mental model [18F design methods]](https://methods.18f.gov/decide/mental-modeling/) diagram, by combing through transcripts looking for reasonings, reactions, and guiding principles
-- To create reusable archetypes for grounding user stories and scenarios, you might create a [persona[18f design methods]](https://methods.18f.gov/decide/personas/), by reviewing transcripts for goals, behaviors, and pain points
+- To create reusable archetypes for grounding user stories and scenarios, you might create a [persona [18F design methods]](https://methods.18f.gov/decide/personas/), by reviewing transcripts for goals, behaviors, and pain points
-- To find themes in your data via a bottom-up process, try [affinity diagramming[18f design methods]](https://methods.18f.gov/decide/affinity-mapping/).
+- To find themes in your data via a bottom-up process, try [affinity diagramming [18F design methods]](https://methods.18f.gov/decide/affinity-mapping/).
 Record ideas, quotes, or observations from your research on sticky notes (one idea per sticky note), place them on a wall or whiteboard, and then move the sticky notes into related groups.
 If working virtually, you can use digital whiteboarding tools such as Mural.
 Once you have the groupings, you can label them according to a theme or pattern.
-- To make the complexities of a work process or service visible, you might use [task flow analysis[18f design methods]](https://methods.18f.gov/decide/task-flow-analysis/) and [journey mapping[18f design methods]](https://methods.18f.gov/decide/journey-mapping/): these show connections between stakeholders or across organizational silos.
+- To make the complexities of a work process or service visible, you might use [task flow analysis [18F design methods]](https://methods.18f.gov/decide/task-flow-analysis/) and [journey mapping [18F design methods]](https://methods.18f.gov/decide/journey-mapping/): these show connections between stakeholders or across organizational silos.
 Once you’ve visualized the process or journey, you can analyze for key interactions, pain points, and dependencies.

 Whichever method you use, introduce it to your partner as well so they can build their research skills.